lightly-ai/lightly/docs/source/docker/advanced/pretagging.rst

 How It Works
 ---------------

-Our pretagging model are based on a FasterRCNN model with a ResNet-50 backbone.
+Our pretagging model is based on a FasterRCNN model with a ResNet-50 backbone.
 The model has been trained on a dataset consisting of ~100k images.

 The results of pretagging are visualized in the report.
 We report both, the